Solveware3/Emotion-Classification-Thesis/README.md

 # Folder Structure 🗂️
 ## Application
-This folder [Application](./Application) — Contains the application code - the implementation of the Streamlit-based interface for emotion classification and data visualization.
+This folder [Application](./Application) — Contains the application code.
+The implementation of the Streamlit-based interface for emotion classification and data visualization.

 ## Dataset
 This folder [Dataset](./Dataset) — Houses the datasets used for training and testing the model.
 The data is organized and split as follows: